 All honor to God, the God and Father of our Lord Jesus Christ; for it is his boundless mercy that has given us the privilege of being born again so that we are now members of God’s own family.
 Now we live in the hope of eternal life because Christ rose again from the dead (1 Peter 1:3 TLB).

-For more encouragement and inspiration about Easter and the Resurrection, you can read these previous posts: Is Jesus Real?
+For more encouragement and inspiration about Easter and the Resurrection, you can read these previous posts: Easter Prayer of Hope and Encouragement, Is Jesus Real?
 An Easter Prayer for You, Easter Is About Removing Stones, and Promise for Today: Empty Tomb, Full Heart.

 I’m including this Easter prayer that you’ll find in one of those Easter blog posts.
 May you have a truly blessed Easter!